Publications

 ”’One of the most revolutionary proposals that has ever been put before the House”: the passage of the Parliament (Qualification of Women) Act 1918′, chapter for Labour, British Radicalism and the First World War, edited by Lucy Bland and Richard Carr (Manchester University Press, 2018)

-Contributor on Parliament and women in The Story of Parliament: Celebrating 750 years of Parliament in Britain by the History of Parliament Trust (St James’s House, 2015).
-Buy from the Parliament Shop.
-Or read the e-book via the History of Parliament website
+Contributor on Parliament and women in The Story of Parliament: Celebrating 750 years of Parliament in Britain by the History of Parliament Trust (St James’s House, 2015) – read the e-book via the History of Parliament website

 September 2014: Two articles published in the Oxford Dictionary of National Biography :